The Latest on COVID-19

 How Teenagers can Protect Their Mental Health During COVID-19

 KidsPeace reviews many articles pertaining to mental health and personal well-being.
-They recently shared with us this UNICEF article focused on how adolescents can protect their mental health during the COVID-19 outbreak.
+They recently shared this UNICEF article focused on how adolescents can protect their mental health during the COVID-19 outbreak.

 TeenCentral.com is another resource available to teens.
 This web-based confidential and anonymous service provides a range of information and encouragement to older kids and teens – including the opportunity to submit questions and concerns and get an individualized response from clinical experts — provided in a “safe space” for young people who may have reluctance to discuss such matters with parents or other adults.